 Nourishing our skin really does come from within.
-Using natures ‘medicine chest’ of wholesome food and nutrition we can support dry skin, outbreaks or simply promote your natural defence against environmental damage - and all through the simple joy of eating well!
+Using nature's ‘medicine chest’ of wholesome food and nutrition we can support dry skin, outbreaks, or simply promote your natural defence against environmental damage - and all through the simple joy of eating well!

-Starting with foods and supplements, works because it reaches the basal cell layer from which healthy skin grows.
+Starting with foods and supplements works because it reaches the basal cell layer from which healthy skin grows.
 You can only reach these growth layers to a very limited degree with superficially applied products and treatments.

 These are just a few of nature’s gifts for supporting your skin.

 - Slow cooked meat Particularly as women go through the menopausal stages of life the production of the hormone oestrogen changes and this can affect the elasticity of skin.
 Hyaluronic Acid (HA), an essential molecule that the body produces itself to keep the skin elasticised and moisturized, decreases with age.
 Build in sources of HA such as slow cooked meat (on the bone), fresh meat stock or fermented soya products.
-Supplementation can help to but choose wisely however, research has shown that you need ‘Extra Low Molecular Weight' HA to deeply penetrate the skin in order to provide hydration and fill small lines.
-My latest formulation, Food-Grown Hyaluronic Acid was formulated with this in mind.
+Supplementation can help too but choose wisely however, since research has shown that you need ‘Extra Low Molecular Weight' HA to deeply penetrate the skin in order to provide hydration and fill small lines.
+My latest formulation, Food-Grown® Hyaluronic Acid was formulated with this in mind.